A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Discussion

-In summary, we show that current algorithms for simulation-based inference may all produce overconfident posterior approximations, making them demonstrably unreliable if one's scientific goal is to constrain parameters of interest or reject theoretical models.
-Nevertheless, we remain confident and optimistic and advocate that this result is only a stepping stone towards more reliable simulation-based inference, its wider adoption, and eventually better science.
+In summary, we show that current algorithms for simulation-based inference can produce overconfident posterior approximations, making them possibly unreliable for scientific use cases and falsificationist inquiry.
+Nevertheless, we remain confident and optimistic and advocate that our results are only a stepping stone toward more reliable simulation-based inference and its wider adoption in the sciences.